BladeRunnerJS/brjs-site/docs/use/getting_started.md

 ### Run the Test

+//TODO:: need to mention about adding browser to the test-runner.conf as wont work otherwise

 There are a few ways to run the tests using JsTestDriver, but the simplest is probably to start the test server using the CLI:

     unzip_location/sdk/brjs test-server

+//TODO:: the command above will luanch the test-server using the default broswer, if you want to open your own browser then you need to use the -b none option

 The test server will then continue running in the terminal/console that you started it in.